fahrgemeinschaft/ride-to-gtfs-converter/documentation/Routing.md

 # Routing tool evaluation

-We work with routing to generate inbetween stops where passengers can potentially join a ride.
+We work with routing to generate in between stops where passengers can potentially join a ride.
 This must be coordinated with the driver to arrange an additional pickup or drop-off on the way.
-3 tools will be evaluated using an example route from Berlin to Hamburg.
+3 tools will be evaluated using an example ride from Berlin to Hamburg.

 ### OSRM

+The OSRM routing response has different collections of generated in between stops as listed in the table.

 | stops type | generated in                                     | amount |
 |------------|--------------------------------------------------|--------|